Editor’s note: This post was updated on Feb. 21, 2017

 Science made America what it is – it helped us win World War II, the space race, the Cold War and made us the preeminent global power.

 Weather and climate prediction have provided incalculable value to our economy and saved untold numbers of lives.

-Slashing vital research on climate – as suggested by Bob Walker, a former Republican congressman from Pennsylvania who now serves on Trump’s NASA transition team – will hurt everyone, no matter who they voted for.
+Slashing vital research on climate – as suggested by Bob Walker, a former Republican congressman from Pennsylvania who served on Trump’s NASA transition team – will hurt everyone, no matter who they voted for.